Ready to Sell your Current Home?

 Thinking about selling?
 Markets have changed and good marketers stay ahead of the curve.
 JC Realty Team is committed to the cutting edge of what’s relevant today!
 Our motivated agents work alongside you to create the right marketing plan for your specific home.

 Want more info?
-Complete the form below and we’ll get started.
+Fill in your address below, then provide your contact info, and we’ll get started.

 How Downsizing Helps Seniors Cope With Losing a Spouse

 Widows and widowers may want to stay home to be comforted by their deceased partner’s belongings.
 In many cases, seniors who wait a few months to go through the grieving process decide that downsizing is an answer to several of their challenges after the loss of a spouse.
 Let’s explore how moving to a smaller home helps these seniors cope.

 Downsizing Removes Financial Stress

 Unfortunately, some seniors face financial challenges after the death of a spouse.
 Even if the mortgage was paid off on the family home, seniors sometimes struggle to pay for heating and maintaining a home that is far too large for one person.
 Downsizing to a smaller, newer home saves these seniors money and removes the financial stress they feel after the death of their spouse.

 Selling a home helps seniors pay off debts or make a down payment on a new home.
 Some who may have been considering downsizing prior to the death of their spouse find it easier to make the decision than others; yet, many seniors, after meeting with their accountants or financial advisors, realize that downsizing is a good financial decision even if it wasn’t something they had considered.
 Seniors who downsize also find that they save money in annual property taxes, insurance, and other costs of owning a large home.